DirectorFaden/LMEEAAO/README.md

 # LMEEAAO
 **An Interactive Experiment in Multiversal Non-Fiction**

+_**LMEEAAO is an open-source cosmology. i provide the initial framework for an understanding of reality i've borrowed and repurposed for myself.
+You get to make it into anything you want.**_

 it's possible to create your own reality.
 You can learn to live outside systems of control. i have tools to show you how.

 On March 22, 2023, i acted heroically in a way few people ever do. i had an opportunity to save someone's life.
 From that day on my reality shifted, altered, expanded, and created an awareness in me i had no prior conscious awareness of.